abe33/awesome_form/README.md

 ### Model Attributes Discovery

 When using the `inputs` method without any arguments, the form builder will attempt to discover attributes of the model.
-By default it'll generates an input for every columns of the model as well as for each association (both `belongs_to` and `has_many` associations).
+By default it'll generate an input for every column of the model as well as for each association (both `belongs_to` and `has_many` associations).

 Columns can be excluded by adding them to the `AwesomeForm.excluded_columns` array.
 By default, only timestamps columns are ignored.